COVID-19 sanitation and cleaning businesses: How to keep your business safe from risks

 General liability insurance covers expenses such as:

 General liability insurance does not cover the risks of environmental exposure, however.
 Exposure to cleaning chemicals or the coronavirus could cause injury, illness, or property damage.
-To cover those losses or legal costs, businesses would need pollution liability insurance and professional liability insurance.
+To cover those losses or legal costs, businesses would need an E&O insurance policy.

 Workers’ compensation insurance